BartoszCichecki/LenovoLegionToolkit/README.md

 It would be great to expand the list of compatible devices, but to do it your help is needed!

-If you are willing to check if this app works correctly on your device that is currently unsupported, you can do it by starting the app with `--skip-compat-check argument`.
+If you are willing to check if this app works correctly on your device that is currently unsupported, you can do it by starting the app with `--skip-compat-check` argument.
 Remember that some functions may not function properly, so keep this in mind.

 If you do it, I would appreciate it if you create an issue here on GitHub with the results of your testing.
 Make sure to include the following information in your issue: